-Established in 1998, Good Manors is a private children’s day nursery offering quality care and education, 51 weeks a year, for children aged from 3 months to 5 years.
-Good Manors have 2 nurseries in Fareham and 1 newly refurbished nursery in North End, Portsmouth.
+Established in 1998, Good Manors comprises three private children’s day nurseries offering quality care and education, 51 weeks a year, for children aged from 3 months to 5 years.
+Two of our nurseries are in Fareham and our third is in North End, Portsmouth.

-At Good Manors Day Nursery we provide an Early Years Curriculum for all the children in our care.
-The Early Years Foundation Stage (EYFS) framework aims to provide & support a child’s learning, development & welfare from 0 – 5 years.
+Good Manors Day Nurseries provide an Early Years Curriculum for all the children.
+This curriculum is the Early Years Foundation Stage (EYFS) framework and aims to provide and support a child’s learning, development and welfare from 0 – 5 years.

 Our vision is to provide an excellent service to the children and their families that makes a positive difference to their lives.
 We are dedicated and focussed on making this happen.

 Our excellent liaison with parents and carers is crucial.
 We obtain regular information about your children and family, so we understand your child’s needs and interests in the context of your family background.

 We work hard to make parents and carers feel welcome and to involve you as partners in your child’s learning and development.
 We recognise that parents and carers have the best knowledge of your child and we treat you as part of the ‘Good Manors’ family.
 We encourage you to observe your child at play in the home and to use this to help develop their learning.